-- (1) remain in the custody of a designated person who agrees to assume supervision and to report any violation of a release condition to the court, if the designated person is able reasonably to assure the court that the defendant will appear as required and will not pose a danger to the safety of any other person or the community; - (2) maintain employment, or, if unemployed, actively seek employment; - (3) maintain or commence an educational program; - (4) abide by specified restrictions on personal associations, place of abode, or travel: - (5) avoid all contact with an alleged victim of the crime or with a potential witness who may testify concerning the offense; - (6) report on a regular basis to a designated pretrial services agency or other agency agreeing to supervise the defendant; - (7) comply with a specified curfew; - (8) refrain from possessing a firearm, destructive device, or other dangerous weapon; - (9) refrain from any use of alcohol or any use of an illegal drug or other controlled substance without a prescription by a licensed medical practitioner; - (10) undergo available medical, psychological, or psychiatric treatment, including treatment for drug or alcohol dependency, and remain in a specified institution if required for that purpose; - (11) submit to a drug test or an alcohol test on request of a person designated by the court; - (12) return to custody for specified hours following release for employment, schooling, or other limited purposes; - (13) satisfy any other condition that is reasonably necessary to ensure the appearance of the defendant as required and the safety of any other person and the community.
+- (1) remain in the custody of a designated person who agrees to assume supervision and to report any violation of a release condition to the court, if the designated person is able reasonably to assure the court that the defendant will appear as required and will not pose a danger to the safety of any other person or the community; - (2) maintain employment, or, if unemployed, actively seek employment; - (3) maintain or commence an educational program; - (4) abide by specified restrictions on personal associations, place of abode, or travel: - (5) avoid all contact with an alleged victim of the crime or with a potential witness who may testify about the offense; - (6) report on a regular basis to a designated pretrial services agency or other agency agreeing to supervise the defendant; - (7) comply with a specified curfew; - (8) refrain from possessing a firearm, destructive device, or other dangerous weapon; - (9) refrain from any use of alcohol or any use of an illegal drug or other controlled substance without a prescription by a licensed medical practitioner; - (10) refrain from any use of cannabis, cannabis products, or synthetic cannabinoids without a certification from a licensed medical practitioner; - (11) undergo available medical, psychological, or psychiatric treatment, including treatment for drug or alcohol dependency, and remain in a specified institution if required for that purpose; - (12) submit to a drug test or an alcohol test on request of a person designated by the court; - (13) return to custody for specified hours after release for employment, schooling, or other limited purposes; and

-E. Secured bond.
+- (14) satisfy any other condition that is reasonably necessary to ensure the appearance of the defendant as required and the safety of any other person and the community. - E. Secured bond.
 If the court makes written findings of the particularized reasons why release on personal recognizance or unsecured appearance bond, in addition to any non-monetary conditions of release, will not reasonably ensure the appearance of the defendant as required, the court may require a secured bond for the defendant's release.